Adding images & video to your press release: Does it help? (Case Study)

 15 stunning online newsroom examples you simply must see

-What makes a great online newsroom?
-We look at some of the best examples to analyze what they have in common.
+We look at some of the best examples to see what they have in common.

 Press release infographics